42Crunch/resources/kubernetes-guides/Minikube/README.md

 ### Step 2- Configure the deployment scripts

-You must configure the deployment scripts to use the API firewall configuration you just created and to successfully authenticate to DockerHub.
+You must configure the deployment scripts located under `minikube-artifacts` to use the API firewall configuration you just created and to successfully authenticate to DockerHub.

 1. Go to edit the file `etc/secret-protection-token`.